 The concept of percentage of work done can be used to solve most of the related questions.

 A few basic points one needs to know to use the percentage concept are: When it is said that someone has done a work, it means he has done 100 % of the work.
 Hence, if A finishes a work in 4 days, it means- in 4 days he will do 100% of the work.
 Hence, in one day he finishes 25% (100/4) of the work.
 Similarly, in 3 days he finishes 75 % of the work.

 Table of commonly used numbers:

 The complete work can also be considered as 1 unit.
 Then if A takes 4 days to finish a work, it means he can finish 1/4th of the work in 1 day.

-Here are some basic questions to illustrate this:
+Here are some basic questions to illustrate time and work shortcut tricks.

 Rahim can finish a work in 10 days and Ram can finish the same work in 40 days.
 If Ram and Rahim both work together then what is the total number of days taken?